 Lower Platte River Kayak Tour

 The Lower Platte River Corridor Alliance hosts an annual Kayak Tour of a portion of the Lower Platte River.
 The LPRCA began hosting the tours in the summer of 2010 as a way to get people to discover both the beauty and dynamism of the river as well as to learn about the important work being done by the LPRCA, its members, and its partners to protect the critical natural, historical, and social resources of the Lower Platte River.
 The tours are held each summer and are free.
 Hope to see you paddling the Platte!
-The 2016 LPRCA Kayak Tour will now be held on July 19th.
-This year, as part of the National Park Service Centennial celebration, the LPRCA Kayak Tour will be a Find Your Park event.
-We'd like to thank FYRA Engineering in advance for providing lunch.
+The last scheduled LPRCA Kayak Tour was planned for 2016 but was unfortunately canceled due to weather.

 2015 Kayak Tour